Anthem is still set to launch by March 2019

 Unlike Battlefield V, EA has provided some details about Anthem.
 BioWare teased it during the EA and Xbox media presentations leading into E3 last year.

-Since that first debut, EA has stuck to a 2019 release window, and it is continuing to promise that.
-The publisher is still saying Q4 of its fiscal 2019, which puts it somewhere from January 2019 to March 2019.
+At that debut, EA said it would launch Anthem in 2018.
+In January, it decided to push it into early 2019, and now it is still saying Q4 of its fiscal 2019, which puts it somewhere from January 2019 to March 2019.
 Expect Anthem to have a massive presence for EA at E3.

 As for other games from one of the world’s largest publishers?
 Well, EA Sports is about to have a busy summer.
 The sub-label is planning to release a new FIFA, Madden, NHL, and NBA Live all in the company’s fiscal Q2, which runs July through September.